aryadegari/ApromoreDocker/README.md

 Apromore Docker create a data directory on the host system (outside the docker container) and mount this to a directory visible from inside the container.
 This places the database files and event log files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.

 MySQL database: `/wherever/you/keep/ApromoreDocker/apromore/mysql-data`
-Event Log files: `/wherever/you/keep/ApromoreCode/apromore/Event-logs_repository`
+Event Log files: `/wherever/you/keep/ApromoreDocker/apromore/Event-logs_repository`

 The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.
-And stop Apromore Docker and start again will overwrite application data with initial sample data.

 ## How to backup and restore data

-We suggest user to backup MySQL database data folder (`/wherever/you/keep/ApromoreDocker/apromore/mysql-data`) before restart Apromore Docker.
+We suggest user to backup MySQL database data folder (`/wherever/you/keep/ApromoreDocker/apromore/mysql-data`) and event log files folder (`/wherever/you/keep/ApromoreDocker/apromore/Event-logs_repository`) before uninstall Apromore Docker.

-### Option 1

-Remove or comment out following line
-`- "./mysql_init:/docker-entrypoint-initdb.d"`
-from `/wherever/you/keep/ApromoreCode/docker-compose.yml` file before restart Apromore Docker.

-### Option 2
-Overwite MySQL database data folder (`/wherever/you/keep/ApromoreDocker/apromore/mysql-data`) with backup after Apromore Docker restarted.
+Overwrite MySQL database data folder (`/wherever/you/keep/ApromoreDocker/apromore/mysql-data`) with backup after Apromore Docker installation if you want to restore data.

 # Issues